 While initially introduced as a safer alternative to smoking, vaping was never approved for that use by the FDA.
 “There are still some people who believe it is a safer alternative to smoking, but there are lots of other ways to help you quit smoking,” states Dr. Pete Mikkelsen, Medical Director of Emergency Services and Employee Health.

 Symptoms & Potential Causes of Vaping-Related Lung Illness

 The major concern right now is the dangerous lung illness that has impacted over 1,000 Americans—of which the cause is still unknown.
 The concern initiated in Wisconsin where several reports were made to the Wisconsin Department of Health, but it has since spread to almost every state.
 “Some scientists believe there’s something in the liquid, and when it aerosolizes and gets into the lungs, it turns back to liquid.
 This is harmful to the lungs and may be the cause of these terrible illnesses in folks that have used the vaping devices,” shares Dr. Mikkelsen.

-Symptoms include acute respiratory illness, cough, shortness of breath, and chest pain.
-Some patients have reported gastrointestinal symptoms such as nausea, vomiting, and diarrhea.
 If you are having any of these symptoms and believe it’s associated with vaping, you should see a healthcare professional as soon as possible.

 Impacts of Vaping on the Youth Population